-Moving your data centre from an in-house computer room to an outsourced co-location data centre delivers a host of benefits to organisations who want to maintain the flexibility and control of owning their servers whilst reducing risk.
-Not only will the IT kit be housed in a more secure, controlled and resilient environment (an optimal environment for IT infrastructure) but the opportunity exists to minimise both capital and operating costs.
+Moving your data centre from an in-house computer room to an outsourced colocation data centre delivers a host of benefits to organisations that want to maintain the flexibility and control of owning their servers whilst reducing risk.
+Not only does colocation mean that IT kit is housed in a more secure, controlled and resilient environment (an optimal environment for IT infrastructure) but the opportunity exists to minimise both capital and operating costs.

-If you run your data centre in-house, you need to allot significant long term capital investment.
-You also have to cover the estate, fabric and maintenance of the building including cooling and environmentals with complete responsibility and control for all aspects of the architecture, power connectivity and ongoing maintenance – something that has proved to be particularly challenging during the Covid pandemic.
+Businesses that run their own in-house data centre need to allocate significant long-term capital investment.
+They also have to cover the estate, fabric and maintenance of the building and have complete responsibility for all aspects of the architecture, power, connectivity and ongoing maintenance – something that has proved to be particularly challenging during the Covid pandemic.

-Nevertheless, common with most outsourcing decisions, fear of unknown future costs can hang heavily over the decision and when people try to take a view of their on-going outsourced costs, the terminology and pricing structure can appear to be confusing.
+As with most outsourcing decisions, fear of unknown future costs can hang heavily over the decision-making process – the terminology and pricing structure can appear unfamiliar at first glance.

-At Datum we keep our pricing as simple as possible whilst, importantly, ensuring that client costs accurately reflect actual usage, rather than being set at a catch all level.
-This does mean that each contract breaks into 2 main pricing areas, non-recurring rates that apply to one-off charges such as rack installation or remote hands, and the second, potentially more confusing area of monthly recurring rates based on on-going usage of the facility.
+At Datum we keep our pricing as simple as possible whilst, importantly, ensuring that client costs accurately reflect actual usage, rather than being set at a catch-all level.
+Each contract is divided into two main pricing areas:

 Datum’s monthly recurring rates have three key components:

-- A flat monthly fee which licenses the use of the power, cooling and associated services such as security, available redundancies, humidity control, monitoring, facility management etc. The amount is determined by the expected capacity or maximum kW draw of a client’s equipment.
+- A flat monthly fee (allocated power capacity), which licenses the use of the power, cooling and associated services such as security, available redundancies, humidity control, monitoring, facility management, etc. The amount is determined by the anticipated capacity or maximum kW draw of a client’s equipment.
 This maximum kW capacity is set at the contract stage to ensure that provision is made for the power requirements of all client installations within our facility’s overall capacity

-- A variable monthly charge for the actual number of kWh you use during the month which can be set at fully fixed, partially fixed or fully variable rates and is prepaid based on the kWh applicable to the agreed capacity.
+- A variable monthly charge (actual power usage) for the actual number of kWh used during the month.
+This can be set at fully fixed, partially fixed or fully variable rates and is prepaid based on the kWh applicable to the agreed capacity

-- And lastly the overage charges, being metered power usage over and above the prepaid element
+- The overage charges – all metered power usage over and above the prepaid element